junxit/us-congress-bills-115/metadata.md

 - 2017-01-30 — Introduced in House
 - 2017-01-30 — Introduced in House
 - 2017-01-30 — Referred to the House Committee on the Judiciary.
+- 2017-01-31 — Referred to the Subcommittee on Regulatory Reform, Commercial And Antitrust Law.
+- 2017-03-30 — Placed on the Union Calendar, Calendar No. 43.
+- 2017-03-30 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+115-72.
+- 2017-03-30 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+115-72.